 Dr Alessi: My advice to those considering any kind of facial rejuvenation procedure, whether surgical or non-surgical would be to go to an expert.
 These procedures are becoming very common but also, the number of doctors doing them is increasing, and many of them are not well-trained.
 Always look for Board Certification.
 Non-surgical procedures should always be done first (if at all possible) because the chance for a bad outcome would be lower with a non-surgical procedure.
-There are many non-surgical procedures that are great such as Profound, that can tighten the skin, fillers such as Voluma to fill in the sunken look that occurs with the aging process.
-In terms of invasive procedures those that are the least invasive should always be done first.
+There are many non-surgical procedures that are great, such as “Profound” that can tighten the skin, and fillers such as “Voluma” to fill in the sunken look that occurs with the ageing process.
+In terms of invasive procedures, those that are the least invasive should always be done first.
 Everybody is an individual and no surgeon should use a cookie-cutter approach to every patient.
 It depends on what the patient’s concerns are, the surgeons should listen to the patient and come up with a surgical plan, or a non-surgical plan that the patient agrees with and fully understands.

 Wellness Traveller: You are renowned for your “natural looking” results.
 How do you achieve this?
 Does this stem mainly from your technique, experience and products you use?

-Wellness Traveller: Being at the forefront of this area of the medical profession, can you provide any insight on new developments?
+Wellness Traveller: Being at the forefront of the Facial Rejuvenation area of the medical profession, can you provide any insight on new developments?

-Wellness traveller: We all want to keep our skin looking as young as possible for as long as possible – what is essential for our daily skin regime.
+Wellness traveller: We all want to keep our skin looking as young as possible for as long as possible.
+What is an essential part of the routine for our daily skincare regime?

 Dt Stoll advises against smoking since it causes a decrease in blood circulation, which may contribute to premature skin ageing and wrinkles.
 He also encourages everyone to sleep on their backs to prevent the skin from sagging overnight.
 Exfoliating is an important skincare practice to remove dead skin and enhance your complexion and to further supplement your skincare routine, he recommends using retinoids to boost collagen production and leave your skin looking younger than ever.